Honda knocks it out of the park with the brilliant all-new Accord.

 This base engine has more than enough power for virtually every situation.
 Sure, maybe you’d want for a little more jam when passing on the highway, but even there, it more than holds its own.
 The pairing of this engine and the CVT is nearly perfect.
 It is a highly flexible powertrain and I believe this might be the best CVT I’ve ever driven with.
 The transmission can be “shifted” using paddles.
 The pre-programmed ratios aren’t gears of course, but they are actually quite well done and were fun to play with.
 And the CVT reacts very quickly to these inputs.

 Honda has matched the drivetrain with a fantastic suspension.
 The handling is excellent, with sharp, responsive steering.
-The fact that this car only weighs 3300 pounds (1497 kg) definitely helps it feel more nimble too.
+The fact that Honda has kept the weight down (the 1.5 only weighs 3300 pounds (1497 kg)) definitely helps it feel more nimble too.
 None of this athleticism requires a compromise in comfort – the ride is beautifully balanced between being firm, controlled, supple and smooth.
+The 2.0’s adaptive suspension improves on things slightly, but is absolutely not a game-changer – that’s how good the “base” suspension is.

 WAF (Wife Approval Factor) was very high.
 The sedan isn’t her favourite vehicle category, but she said this one looked amazing and she thought it was very “high-end” inside, and said it drove like a much more expensive car.
 High praise indeed.